Backstreet Boys: 2007–2011: Unbreakable, This Is Us, and NKOTBSB

 Two days after Richardson's departure announcement, the Backstreet Boys entered the studio to record their sixth album.
 The album titled Unbreakable was released on October 30, 2007.
-It received positive reviews and opened at number seven on the Billboard 200, selling 81,000 copies in its first week of release.
+It received positive reviews and debuted at number seven on the Billboard 200, selling 81,000 copies in its first week of release.
 In Japan, it debuted at No. 1 on the Japanese Oricon weekly album charts and remained there for another week.
 They released two singles from the album, "Inconsolable" and "Helpless When She Smiles."
 The group went on a worldwide tour, the Unbreakable Tour, to promote the release.
 The tour began in Tokyo, Japan, on February 16, 2008.
-Richardson rejoined the rest of the group on stage at the Palladium in Hollywood, Los Angeles on November 23, 2008, for the last North American stop of the tour.
+Richardson rejoined the rest of the group on stage at the Palladium in Hollywood, Los Angeles, on November 23, 2008, for the last North American stop of the tour.

 On October 6, 2009, the group released their next album, This Is Us.
 The album debuted at No. 9 on the Billboard 200, selling 42,000 copies in its first week of release.
 It peaked at No. 2 in Japan and was certified Platinum for shipments of 250,000 copies.
 Two singles were released from this album: "Straight Through My Heart" and "Bigger."
-The day prior to the album's release, it was reported that Littrell had contracted swine flu, causing the group to cancel a signing at Hard Rock Café in New York for the NYC Pinktober event on October 5, 2009.
+The day before the album's release, it was reported that Littrell had contracted swine flu, causing the group to cancel a signing at Hard Rock Café in New York for the NYC Pinktober event on October 5, 2009.
 The group subsequently canceled a scheduled CBS Early Show performance the next day on October 6, 2009.
 In late October 2009, the group embarked on the This Is Us Tour, which lasted over a year and consisted of 123 shows.

 The Backstreet Boys, including Richardson, filmed a segment for The Oprah Winfrey Show on October 22, 2010.
 Richardson performed with the group in the show's studio later that day, making it the second time he had performed with the group since his departure.

 In May 2011, the group announced that they had left their longtime label JIVE Records.
 In the same month, they embarked on a joint tour with New Kids on the Block as NKOTBSB.
 Prior to the tour, they released a compilation album of their biggest hits, also titled NKOTBSB, which also includes a mash-up and two new songs.
 After 2011, the tour placed 17th on Billboards annual "Top 25 Tours", earning over $40 million with 51 shows.
 The tour lasted until June 2012, comprising 80 shows in North America, Europe, Australia, and Asia.
 During the show in Staples Center, LA, in July 2011, Richardson once again joined the group on stage.
 Richardson also performed with the group as part of their second annual cruise in the Bahamas on December 3, 2011.